statisticalbiotechnology/translong/docs/Logbook.md

 * Updated timeplan in project plan
 * Updated "Background" for project plan in accordance with Luka's comments
 * Continued writing code for creating a csv file with all TFs and their associated genes listed

+### 29/1 2020
+* Finished code for creating a csv file with all TFs and their associated genes listed, though it required some manual editing of dowloaded csv with urls for fetching csvs for target genes for all TFs
+* Started writing code for creating a dataframe with expression values that has genes as row index, and organ and time point as column index